 This section of the handbook provides an overview of each role; however, you will need to carefully review the linked requirements specified in each section.
-It is the responsibility of every candidate, certificant, and supervisor to ensure that any supervision provided or requirements and is consistent with current PACP requirements any applicable state requirements requirements.

-received is consistent with current BACB requirements, any applicable state regulatory requirements (e.g., licensure), and relevant third-party payer requirements.
+It is the responsibility of every candidate, certificant, and supervisor to ensure that any supervision provided or received is consistent with current BACB requirements, any applicable state regulatory requirements (e.g., licensure), and relevant third-party payer requirements.

-Overview of Additional Requirement by Role: Although holding BCaBA certification is the primary qualification, additional requirements are indicated in the following table.
+Overview of Additional Requirements by Role: Although holding BCBA certification is the primary qualification, additional requirements are indicated in the following table.

-Additional Requirements by Role Role 8-Hour Supervision Training Ongoing CEUs in Supervision May Not Be Related to, Subordinate to, or Employed by the Trainee, Supervisee, Certificant Assessing RBTs (competency assessments) \checkmark × \checkmark Training RBTs (RBT 40-hour training) × × \checkmark Supervising RBTs \checkmark \checkmark \checkmark
+Additional Requirements by Role Role 8-Hour Supervision Training Ongoing CEUs in Supervision May Not Be Related to, Subordinate to, or Employed by the Trainee, Supervisee, Certificant Consulting Supervisor Assessing RBTs (competency assessments) \checkmark × \checkmark × Training RBTs (RBT 40-hour training) × × \checkmark × Supervising RBTs \checkmark \checkmark \checkmark × Supervising BCBA and BCaBA trainees in your first year of certification \checkmark ~ ~ \checkmark Supervising BCBA and BCaBA trainees after your first year of certification \checkmark √ \checkmark × Supervising BCaBAs \checkmark \checkmark \checkmark ×